transferwise/fraud-project-defaults/README.md

 # fraud-project-defaults
-Default editor config (.editorconfig &amp; checkstyle.xml) for fraud projects
+Default editor config for fraud projects

 ## Summary
-This repository contains the code style config files that should be common in every fraud-* projects.
+This repository contains the code style config files that should be common in every `fraud-*` projects.

 Currently these are:
-- .editorconfig
+- `.editorconfig`
-- checkstyle.xml
+- `checkstyle.xml`

 To quickly check that all your projects are using the same config, you can use `./compare-projects.sh` script.
+Then you can manually update those files that differs.

 _Sample output:_
 ![Screenshot](doc/images/screenshot.png "Sample")